OffchainLabs/community-helm-charts/charts/nitro/README.md

 `node.inbox-reader.min-blocks-to-read` | uint                                                              the minimum number of blocks to read at once (when caught up lowers load on L1) | `1`
 `node.inbox-reader.read-mode` | string                                                                     mode to only read latest or safe or finalized L1 blocks.
 Enabling safe or finalized disables feed input and output.
 Defaults to latest.
 Takes string input, valid strings- latest, safe, finalized | `latest`
 `node.inbox-reader.target-messages-read` | uint                                                            if adjust-blocks-to-read is enabled, the target number of messages to read at once | `500`
+`node.maintenance.check-interval` | duration                                                               how often to check if maintenance should be run | `1m0s`
+`node.maintenance.enable` | enable maintenance runner | None
-`node.maintenance.lock.background-lock` | should node always try grabing lock in background | None `node.maintenance.lock.enable` | if false, always treat this as locked and don't write the lock to redis | `true` `node.maintenance.lock.key` | string                                                                       key for lock | None
+`node.maintenance.lock.background-lock` | should node always try grabbing lock in background | None `node.maintenance.lock.enable` | if false, always treat this as locked and don't write the lock to redis | `true` `node.maintenance.lock.key` | string                                                                       key for lock | None
 `node.maintenance.lock.lockout-duration` | duration                                                        how long lock is held | `1m0s`
 `node.maintenance.lock.my-id` | string                                                                     this node's id prefix when acquiring the lock (optional) | None
 `node.maintenance.lock.refresh-duration` | duration                                                        how long between consecutive calls to redis | `10s`
-`node.maintenance.time-of-day` | string                                                                    UTC 24-hour time of day to run maintenance at (e.g. 15:00) | None
-`node.maintenance.triggerable` | maintenance is triggerable via rpc | None
 `node.message-pruner.enable` | enable message pruning | `true`
 `node.message-pruner.min-batches-left` | uint                                                              min number of batches not pruned | `1000`
 `node.message-pruner.prune-interval` | duration                                                            interval for running message pruner | `1m0s`